praekelt/django-category/README.rst

 Tag.title
 +++++++++
-Short descriptive name for the tag, to be used for display.
+Short descriptive name for the tag to be used for display.

 Tag.slug
 ++++++++